1982 in Afghanistan: February 1982

 Karmal signs a trade protocol with the Soviet Union that thrusts Afghanistan further into the Soviet economic orbit.
-Most Afghan exports go to the U.S.S.R., allowing a credit of 10 million rubles to Afghanistan for essential imports.
+Most Afghan exports go to the USSR, allowing a credit of 10 million rubles to Afghanistan for essential imports.

 March 1982

 Karmal repeats that Afghanistan is ready to discuss proposals for a "flexible peace policy" with its neighbours but is thwarted by the hostile reaction of the U.S. and its allies.
-He also stresses his government's agreement with the U.S.S.R. on all policy matters.
+He also stresses his government's agreement with the USSR. on all policy matters.

 March 21, 1982

-The U.S., the UK, and other Western countries again condemn the Soviet intervention in Afghanistan on the start of the Afghan new year, which is proclaimed Afghanistan Day by Western nations.
-On the same day the U.S.S.R. declares its intention of staying in Afghanistan until the Kabul government is secure.
+The U.S., the UK, and other Western countries again condemn the Soviet intervention in Afghanistan on the start of the Afghan new year, which is proclaimed "Afghanistan Day" by Western nations.
+On the same day the USSR. declares its intention of staying in Afghanistan until the Kabul government is secure.
 The Soviet media criticizes the proclamation of Afghanistan Day as part of a "slanderous campaign" against the Soviet presence in Afghanistan.